ParticipioLabs/realities/ui/README.md

 Before your first commit, please take some time to read up on the conventions and structure of the front-end code.
 It's important that we work hard to maintain consistency in the codebase so that it stays manageable as it grows.

-### Bootstrapped with "Create React App"

-The front-end was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
-We have ejected from Create React App and started making changes, so not everything you read about Create React App with necessarily apply.
-However, we've left the auto-generated documentation for Create React App at the bottom of this README so that you can use it for inspiration.
-Do so with caution, since the information may be out of date for our project.

 ### Code structure

 The structure of the frontend code is inspired by an [article written by Alexis Mangin](https://medium.com/@alexmngn/how-to-better-organize-your-react-applications-2fd3ea1920f1).
 It'll allow us to keep the project organized as the codebase grows.